-This is the first in a three-part series that discusses the opportunity to brand and market tribal forest products.
+This is the final in a three-part series that discusses the ultimate benefits of branding and marketing tribal forest products.
 Historically, tribal forest products have generally been sold as commodities with little branding to distinguish or differentiate them from non-tribal products.

 Amid touted economic recovery at the federal government level, Indian country remains underwater in terms of sustainable growth in all but a few isolated pockets of capital markets within the United States and Canada.